Richmond residents upset about fines for 'contaminated' recycling

 RELATED: Public-private partnership in Bay Area seeks to make chemicals from hard-to-recycle plastics

-"They sent me a bill for something I don't even know what I did."
+"They sent me a bill for something I don't even know what I did," said Michelle.

 The Bill was for $26.60 for "contamination" in "their" recycle bin.